 To (literally) see what I’ve got in mind, all you have to do is put the two side by side

-I do, however, scrupulously adhere to the meaning to the best of my abilities
+I do, however, scrupulously adhere to the meaning to the best of my abilities.
+And to illustrate, allow me to show you the following exhibits; I invite you to check MC Escher’s “magical” Drawing Hands:

 One more time, let’s remind ourselves of Hazrat Mirza Ghulam Ahmad’s view on versifying, plainly spelled out in his own words on the very cover of Durr-e-Sameen: